SalomeWttx/FPGA-automatic-gate/README.md

 ## Getting Started

 To use this project in the real life, you have to implement it on an FPGA.
 To do this, you'll have to generate a bitstream.
-For Xilinx's FPGAs, it's safe to use Vivado.
+For Xilinx's FPGAs, it's safe to use [Vivado](https://www.xilinx.com/products/design-tools/vivado.html).
-The constraints file provided in this project is made for the Basys3 board and its XC7A35T-1CPG236C Artix-7 FPGA.
+The constraints file provided in this project is made for the Basys3 board and its XC7A35T-1CPG236C Artix-7 FPGA (on a *Basys3* board).

 This project includes the management of a 16-digit digicode, obstacle detection, and all the code needed to control the gate in a intuitive way.